GamesProSeif/family-helper/README.md

 4. Type `npm install` to install all required dependencies.
 5. Type `npm start` to start the web server.
 A link will be logged to the console to connect to the web server.
 If it fails to do so, type `ipconfig` in the terminal, and use your IPv4 address following the port number.
 EG `192.168.x.xx:PORT`.

-> Default port is `80` which is a known port for web servers, that lets you connect to the server by just mentioning the port (192.168.x.xx).
+> Default port is `80` which is a known port for web servers, that lets you connect to the server by just mentioning the ip (192.168.x.xx).

 &nbsp;